Poland men's national volleyball team

 The Poland men's national volleyball team (Polish: Reprezentacja Polski w piłce siatkowej mężczyzn) represents Poland in international volleyball competition.
 The team is directed by the Polish Volleyball Federation (Polski Związek Piłki Siatkowej, PZPS), the governing body for volleyball in Poland, which represents the country in international competitions and friendly matches.

-Poland's greatest achievements to date have been winning gold medal at the 1976 Summer Olympics, three World Championship titles (1974, 2014 and 2018), two European Championship titles (2009 and 2023), World League (2012) and the Nations League (2023 and 2025).
+Poland's greatest achievements to date have been winning gold medal at the 1976 Summer Olympics, three World Championship titles (1974, 2014 and 2018), three European Championship titles (2009, 2023 and 2026), World League (2012) and the Nations League (2023, 2025 and 2026).

-As of July 2025, Poland is one of the world's strongest teams, ranked first in the FIVB world ranking.
+As of October 2026, Poland is one of the world's strongest teams, ranked first in the FIVB world ranking.

 History

 Poland achieved some of its best results in the 1970s, with gold medals at 1974 World Championship and the 1976 Montreal Summer Olympics.
 They also won five consecutive silver medals at the European Championship, between 1975 and 1983.